Octopus Deploy on AWS

 Assume Role (optional): (leave blank at account level)

-Then in your deployment process, for a step deploying to Dev:
+Then in your deployment process, each step uses:

 This tells Calamari:

-1. Use ambient credentials from Pod Identity (OctoLauncherRole)
+1. Use ambient credentials from Pod Identity (OctoLauncherRole in Dev account)

 Alternative: Octopus OIDC (If You Don't Want IRSA/Pod Identity)